dtoledo23/Parking-lot/README.md

 ##__How does it works?__

-###__Sensors__

 With the use of sensors, our program is able to detect the movement in front of them.
 This with the purpose of detecting wheter a car is exiting or entering a certain zone of the parking lot.
 This way our main system is able to keep count of how many cars are currently in the parking lot; therefore, it will get the number of available spaces.
 By keeping the count, we are also able to classify zones' disponibility by colors.
-This way it is easier for the user to keep track of the empty spaces since the LCD brights in that certain color.
+This way it is easier for the user to keep track of the empty spaces since the LCD brights in that certain color: Red is not available, Yellow is half available and Green is more than half available.
 This was made by setting a maximum and minimum of Flags and assigning a value to each color:

 ```python
 #Limits